lhymmEU/pallet-security-framework/threat-modeling/README.md

 ## The Imagined Approach
 - Customize threat models: A dedicated threat modeling form for users to define customized threat models.
 - Pattern creation: Transform threat models into patterns that serves as an input to a dedicated threat parser.
-- Pallet threat parser: Built on the "syn" crate, using generated patterns as rules to parse the pallet codes.
+- Pallet threat after-parser: Built on the "syn" crate, using generated patterns as rules to analyze the syntax tree.
 - AUtomatic guidance generation: Generate assumptions and assertions for Kani to do model checking.
-- Manually guidance generation: Create state machines for critical pallets to enhance the assumptions & assertions generated in the previous step.
+- Manual guidance generation: Create state machines for critical pallets to enhance the assumptions & assertions generated in the previous step.